ccportal/github-actions-tf/README.md

 ## Limitations

 - We currently support synchronizing the following configuration objects:

   - Users
   - Roles
   - Skills
   - Queues
   - Flows

+- The `TARGET` org should be empty except for the administrator user which should not exist in the `SOURCE` org.
+- If configuration objects on the `TARGET` org match with objects on the `SOURCE` when it is executed the first time, it will fail.

 ## How to use